TNTable/uhc_website/content/home/features.md

 [[feature]]
   icon = "r-project"
   icon_pack = "fab"
-  name = "R"
+  name = "Vanilla Minecraft"
-  description = "90%"
+  description = "No mods or plugins needed to run this datapack"

 [[feature]]
   icon = "chart-line"
   icon_pack = "fas"
-  name = "Statistics"
+  name = "Optimized"
-  description = "100%"
+  description = "This pack is developed and tested to run on a wide range of hardware without issues"

 [[feature]]
   icon = "camera-retro"
   icon_pack = "fas"
-  name = "Photography"
+  name = "Open Source"
-  description = "10%"
+  description = "This pack is open source meaning you can contribute or fork to modify it to your liking"

 # Uncomment to use emoji icons.
 # [[feature]]